-Neurodiversity-affirming therapy in Denver, Colorado
+Neurodivergent-affirming therapy in Denver, Colorado

-Lily Duffy, LCSW
+Lily Duffy, LCSW, AuDHD

 For neurodivergent adults who want to find peace & heal from chronic shame and self-criticism